2022–23 Mountain West Conference men's basketball season: Mountain West tournament

 The conference tournament will be played in March 8−11, 2023 at the Thomas & Mack Center in Las Vegas, NV.
 The top five teams will have a bye on the first day.
 Teams will be seeded by conference record, with ties broken by record between the tied teams followed by record against the regular-season champion, if necessary.

 NCAA tournament

-Teams from the conference that will be selected to participate:
+Four teams were selected to participate:

 National Invitation Tournament

-Members from the conference that will be selected to participate:
+One team was selected to participate:

 Awards and honors

 Players of the Week

-Throughout the regular season, the Mountain West offices will honor 2 players based on performance by naming them player of the week and freshman of the week.
+Throughout the regular season, the Mountain West offices honored two players based on performance by naming them player of the week and freshman of the week.